beling/book-pl/src/ch14-03-cargo-workspaces.md

 $ cargo run -p adder
     Finished dev [unoptimized + debuginfo] target(s) in 0.0s
      Running `target/debug/adder`
-Hello, world!
+Witaj, świecie!
 10 plus one is 11!
 ```

 This runs the code in *adder/src/main.rs*, which depends on the `add-one` crate.